Maths > Abelian varieties > Periods of abelian varieties

 , it tells us exactly what form that relation takes.

-The presence of in the field generated by periods is inevitable due to the issue of Tate twists.
+in the field generated by periods is inevitable due to the issue of Tate twists.

 A similar argument to the argument for the Legendre period relation shows that, for any abelian variety of dimension defined over